airbnb/visx/packages/visx-xychart/README.md

 );
 ```

-Expand sections for more, or explore the detailed API below.
+See sections below for more detailed guidance and advanced usage, or explore the comprehensive API
+below.

 <hr />

 ## Basic usage

 <details>
   <summary>Series types</summary>

 The following `Series` types are currently supported and we are happy to review or consider
 additional Series types in the future.